Curriculum Overview

 The school curriculum is not narrowly constrained within formal lessons but extends to a vast array of "scholarship" and "extra-curricular" opportunities.

 Work Related learning is any planned activity that uses the context of work to develop knowledge, skills and understanding useful in work.
 Through work related learning activities, the school seeks to develop the employability skills of young people, provide them with the opportunity to ‘learn by doing’, raise standards of achievement and encourage positive attitudes to lifelong learning.
 Opportunities will be provided both within our various curriculum areas and as planned activities within our enrichment programme.
 All students have the opportunity to take part in a formal work experience at the end of Year 10 despite not being statutory as we believe it remains a vital and enriching experience.
 They also have an opportunity to gain formal interview skills as part of the Steps to Success Day.
-Our Careers Policy sets out in detail how we adhere to the national Gatsby benchmarks and provide access entitlement.
+Our Careers Policy (click for Careers page) sets out in detail how we adhere to the national Gatsby benchmarks and provide access.

 Information on Examinations and Exam Boards